TrellixVulnTeam/github-repostirories-listing_2SCM/README.md

 * Here we are showing listing of public repositories by default, using API "https://api.github.com/repositories"
 * Search functionality which is showing results of public repos using API "https://api.github.com/search/repositories"

-### Used Paginator for showing 5 data/ result per page
+### Used Paginator for showing limited data / records per page ( number of results : 5 )